puppetlabs/puppetlabs-apache/README.md

 ##### `custom_fragment`

 Passes a string of custom configuration directives to place at the end of the virtual host configuration.
-Default: undef.
+Default: `undef`.

 ##### `default_vhost`

 Sets a given `apache::vhost` defined type as the default to serve requests that do not match any other `apache::vhost` defined types.
-Default: false.
+Default: `false`.

 ##### `directories`